 All courses for exchange students are offered in English and can be found in the specific course catalogue.

 If you wish to study in Swedish, we refer to the regular course catalogue.
 Please contact the International Office for more information, as these courses are not available in the application form where the course selection is made.

 Study levels and prerequisites

-Higher education in Sweden is divided into three cycles according to the Bolognaprocess: first cycle, second cycle and third level.
-The courses offered in English for our exchange students are at first level and second level (also named Master level).
-The level and prerequisites of each course state how many credits the student is required to have achieved in the subject before being admitted to the course.
+Higher education in Sweden is divided into three cycles: first cycle, second cycle and third cycle.
+The courses offered in English for our exchange students are at first cycle (Bachelor level) and second cycle (Master level).
+The level and prerequisites of each course state how many credits the student is required to have achieved within the subject before being admitted to the course.
 The prerequisites should be carefully considered when selecting a course.

-Only passing grades will show on the students’ transcript of records, not failed ones.
+Only passing grades will show on the transcript of records.